HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ---

-## Detailed Explanations

 ### 1. Defining the Objective/Problem

-* **Clinical Trials**: Begin by identifying a specific medical condition the drug is designed to treat.
-* **AI Development**: Define the problem clearly—e.g., predicting suicide risk, optimizing treatment assignment.
+It's critical to define a Single Primary Question that has to be measured on a specific population, in a specific time window, using a specific outcome: Does deploying model X reduce Y problem within a certain period of time among adults discharged after a certain procedure Z?

+You can have secondary outcomes that you are interested in but the primary outcome must be very specific with respect to what it is, what it answers, what it doesn't answer, why it is important to be answered, how it is measured, during what time frame, and using what outcome.

+This is not trivial and often far more complex that it appears.

+Similarly, in AI Development, defining the problem clearly — e.g., predicting readmission within a month after a patient who presented with diabetes at the hospital is discharged from the hospital?
 Poor problem definition often leads to downstream ethical and practical failures.

 ### 2. Identifying Target Population